-The second round of submissions for abstracts and symposia closes midnight CET 17 November.
+The second round of submissions for abstracts and symposia has closed.

 All abstracts must present original research and at least preliminary results; abstracts reporting data pending will not be accepted.
 Submission implies that the material has not previously been presented or published elsewhere before presentation at the 17th World Conference on Tobacco or Health (7-9 March 2018), Cape Town, South Africa.